WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

-# Translation for Portal's Guides
+# Translation Guide for Portal

-Please read this guide carefully and follow all instructions precisely
+Please read this guide carefully and follow all instructions properly

 For efficiency, use a PC or Laptop